lazerbeam-dev/lazerbeam-dev/README.md

   🌾 I'm creating a javascript chess AI https://github.com/lazerbeam-dev/chess-guevara

-  🌈 Fun fact: Matter (hydrogen) is extremely high energy light like a water droplet that might flick up at the origin of a sufficiently high energy water ripple.
+  🌈 Fun fact: Matter (hydrogen) is extremely high energy light like a stationary water droplet that might form instead of a wave when the water's surface is disturbed with enough energy.